-Hoof care is an important aspect of sheep management.
+Hoof care is an important aspect of sheep production and management.
 Hoof diseases can affect the health and welfare of sheep and have a negative effect on productivity.
 Hooves

 should be regularly checked for disease and excess growth.